stevejarvis/stevejarvis.github.io/_posts/2021-2-18-homemade-power-meter.md

     <figcaption>Results from the default 20min FTP test programmed into Zwift.
 Plus a little sprint at the end.</figcaption>
 </figure>

-The license is GPL, because perhaps my greatest take away from this project is that this stuff isn't rocket science and there's no reason these meters cost as much as the rest of the bike.
+The license is ~~GPL, because perhaps my greatest take away from this project is that this stuff isn't rocket science and there's no reason these meters cost as much as the rest of the bike~~ MIT, because let's keep it simple.

 # The Theory